shaun472746/portfolio-assignment-5-client/README.md

 - make .env.example file to .env file
 - Add information in .env file
 - `npm run dev` to start the project
+- update google or github console with origin

 ## Technologies